Ryan0v0/Ryan0v0.github.io/_pages/about.md

 Hey, thanks for stopping by! 👋

-I'm an M.Phil student at the University of Cambridge.
-I'm studying Advanced Computer Science at the Department of Computer Science and Technology.
+I'm an M.Phil student in Advanced Computer Science at the Department of Computer Science and Technology at the University of Cambridge.
 My research interests lie on Machine Learning Systems, Human-AI Interaction and Graph Neural Networks.
-I'm currently working on Federated Learning at the Cambridge Machine Learning Systems Lab (CaMLSys), supervised by Prof. [Nic Lane](http://niclane.org/).
+I'm currently working on Federated Learning at the Cambridge Machine Learning Systems Lab ([CaMLSys](https://mlsys.cst.cam.ac.uk/)), supervised by Prof. [Nic Lane](http://niclane.org/).
 I'm also a member of Cambridge AI Safety Lab, working on AI Alignment and Interpretability.

 Prior to Cambridge, I was glad to be advised by Prof. [Yongxin Tong](https://yongxintong.github.io/) and Prof. [Xianglong Liu](https://xlliu-beihang.github.io/).
 I also spent wonderful time doing research at AWS AI Lab mentored by Dr. [Minjie Wang](https://jermainewang.github.io/) and Prof. [Zheng Zhang](https://research.shanghai.nyu.edu/centers-and-institutes/datascience/people/zheng-zhang).

-<span style="background-color: #F9EAFB">I'm open to collaborating in all forms and would love to explore any opportunities!</span> Feel free to contact me by Email (wz341 [AT] cam.ac.uk or zhaowrenee [AT] gmail.com), [Wechat](https://github.com/Ryan0v0/Ryan0v0.github.io/blob/master/assets/img/wechat.jpg), or [Calendly](https://calendly.com/wanru-zhao).
+<span style="background-color: #F9EAFB">I'm open to collaborations in all forms and would love to explore any opportunities!</span> Feel free to contact me by Email (wz341 [AT] cam.ac.uk or zhaowrenee [AT] gmail.com), [Wechat](https://github.com/Ryan0v0/Ryan0v0.github.io/blob/master/assets/img/wechat.jpg), or [Calendly](https://calendly.com/wanru-zhao).